dimagi/ocs-deploy/README.md

 ocs --env <env> aws.deploy --stack django
 ```

+If this step fails ensure that all secrets are set.
+To re-run this step you will need to manually delete the
+`$NAME-$ENV-CeleryWorkerLogs`, `$NAME-$ENV-DjangoLogs`, and `$NAME-$ENV-CeleryBeatLogs` log groups in CloudWatch.

 ## Other Useful CDK Commands

 - `cdk ls`: List all stacks in the app.